SIOP Component #6: Practice and Application

 TESOL Trainers provides world class professional development on SIOP

 There are plenty of reasons to invite TESOL Trainers to provide professional development on SIOP to your teaching staff.
+We provide on-site and virtual training sessions.

 The biggest reason is that your teachers will thank you for choosing such an interactive approach and your students will thank you for making your teachers more engaging.